Houston Annulment Attorneys

 During the hearing, one spouse must prove the legal grounds for an annulment to the judge or jury.
 After this, they will either grant the marriage void or deny the annulment.

-At Stepp & Sullivan, our Houston annulment attorneys will handle your complete case, which includes filing the necessary paperwork to comprise any client demands, which could include property or other requirements be built into the lawsuit.
+At Stepp & Sullivan, our Houston annulment lawyers will handle your complete case, which includes filing the necessary paperwork to comprise any client demands, which could include property or other requirements be built into the lawsuit.

 We will also ensure the annulment papers are delivered directly to the other spouse, whether he or she lives in another county, state, or cannot be immediately found, so you can begin planning your life after the annulment.